Tampering With Evidence

 A lawyer can argue that the evidence the court is looking for is not relevant to the case at all.
 When a false evidence was produced, the lawyer can prove that the defendant believes that the evidence is genuine and there are no possible ways of knowing that it is not.

 The accused did not know

 The lack of intent can also be raised – the lawyer will contend that the defendant did not intend to tamper the evidence or was acting unwillingly during the act.
 A defendant could have also never expected that a specific item will be applicable to the case and had disposed it without the will to tamper.
 Being intoxicated during tampering can also be a competent defense.

 The lawyer can also argue that the evidence is not tampered in anyway but rather abandoned with no hopes of being recovered on its original state or to be found completely.

 An evidence is a powerful factor in the justice system.
 Even though it was modified or destroyed, it can still make someone face jail time.

-If you are up against an evidence tampering charge, then seek the help of a defense lawyer like Attorney Ross Goodman in Las Vegas now and he will be more than eager to assist you!
+If you are up against an evidence tampering charge, then seek the help of a defense lawyer in Las Vegas now that is more than eager to assist you!